JMPerez/promise-throttle/README.md

 ## Development

 Install the dependencies using `npm install`.
-Run `npm start` to generate the dist file.
+Run `npm start` to lint, test and browserify promise-thottle.

 ## Projects using it